Campus Programs

 -

-SVBHC will offer a co-located approach to treating mental health and substance abuse disorders, ensuring seamless transitions between crisis care, residential treatment, and outpatient services.
+SVBHC will offer a co-located approach to treating mental health and substance use disorders, ensuring seamless transitions between crisis care, residential treatment, and outpatient services.
 This integrated model addresses the high prevalence of co-occurring conditions, providing comprehensive care to support long-term recovery and reduce recidivism.

 -